pfizer-opensource/e3moldiffusion/README.md

 Modify scripts/generate_ligands_multi.sl (scripts/generate_ligands_multi_kinodata.sl):

-    - num-gpus: Number of GPU nodes you want to use (number of test files divided by num-gpus; see IMPORTANT note below)
+    - num-gpus: Number of GPU nodes you want to use (number of test files divided by num-gpus)
     - model-path: Set the path to the trained model (normally save_dir/best_valid.ckpt)
     - save-dir: Where the sampled molecules as SDF files shall be saved
     - test-dir: Path to test directory containing .pdb, .sdf and .txt files